nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 - [Ninja's configure.py script](https://github.com/martine/ninja/blob/master/configure.py) is the script that generates ninja files for building ninja itself.

 - [IRPF90 has a ninja.py](https://github.com/scemama/irpf90/blob/master/src/ninja.py) seems to use a combination of Makefiles and ninja files.

-- [pyrate](https://github.com/pyrate-build/pyrate-build) is a tool for simple projects to generate ninja files using a python based build configuration script.

 ## Utilities